PRIVACY AND COOKIES POLICY

 Telephone: (424) 273-5500

-If you are a resident of Europe and wish to contact a Data Protection Authority (“DPA”) in your resident state, please see the following list: http://ec.europa.eu/justice/data-protection/article-29/structure/data-protection-authorities/index_en.htm.
+If you are a resident of Europe and wish to contact a Data Protection Authority (“DPA”) in your resident country, please see the following list: http://ec.europa.eu/justice/data-protection/article-29/structure/data-protection-authorities/index_en.htm.

 3. COLLECTION OF DATA

 Websites: If you fill out the contact form or blog subscription forms on the Websites, you will be asked to provide us with certain Data, including your email, address, name, or phone number.
 Please do not submit any confidential or proprietary information, Sensitive Personal Data, or Payment Data through these contact or subscription portals.

 In Connection with Our Services: We may request or obtain Data from you to provide legal or other services to you, or to collect payment from you for our services.